verhovsky/books-futures-explained/src/6_future_example.md

 ## The Executor

-The executors task is to take one or more futures and run them to completion.
+The executors responsibility is to take one or more futures and run them to completion.

 The first thing an `executor` does when it gets a `Future` is polling it.